koshamo/Fastmail/README.md

 Fastmail is a Java Email Client, that uses
 JavaMail ( https://java.net/projects/javamail/pages/Home )
 for email connection to server.
+JavaMail needs Java Activation Framework, jaf-1.1.1, so you most probably need to install that, too.

 I wrote this peace of software as I had been in need of a new Email client for my new Laptop.
 The available Email clients didn't fit my needs so I decided to write